 Franchises like Hi-Per achieved stronger performance by rolling out location-level dashboards, leading to 150% growth year over year.

-Try TapClicks now and see how real-time dashboards and scheduled reporting improve client reporting!
+Book a demo with Tapclicks and see how real-time dashboards and scheduled reporting improve client reporting!

 2. Microsoft Power BI